-Interestingly, many of the studies on adolescent sports participation focus on the contemporaneous benefits of sports -- i.e., the extent to which adolescents are benefiting from sports -- on and off the field -- during their playing careers \citep{Panza2020}.
-Although we know much about the impact of contemporaneous youth sports participation on well-being, we know much less about the lasting positive benefits from youth sports participation.
-In this study, we will seek to evaluate well-being outcomes that extend beyond those associated with adolescent sports participation.
-Drawing on data from the National Study of Youth and Religion \citep[NSYR][]{NSYR_design}, we explore later life outcomes for youth that have participated in sports, the impact of intensity of sports participation on health, and evaluate the benefits and risks of participation in collision sport.
+Interestingly, many studies on adolescent sports participation focus on the contemporaneous benefits of sports.
+That is, they study the extent to which adolescents are benefiting from sports, both on and off the field, during their playing careers \citep{Panza2020}.
+We know much less about the lasting positive benefits from youth sports participation.
+In the proposed study, we will evaluate well-being outcomes that extend beyond those associated with adolescent sports participation.
+Drawing on data from the National Study of Youth and Religion \citep[NSYR;][]{NSYR_design}, we explore later-life (specifically early adulthood) outcomes for youth that have participated in sports and evaluate the relative benefits and risks of participation in contact, limited-, and non-contact sports.

 The remainder of this protocol is organized as follows.
-Section \ref{sec:data_description} introduces the NSYR dataset and the baseline covariates; Section \ref{sec:analysis_plan} describes the analysis workflow in detail including the exposure definitions, matching methodology and the hypothesis testing strategy; and finally Section \ref{sec:matching_results} describes the composition of the matched sets formed for every test.
+We introduce the NSYR dataset and the baseline covariates in Section~\ref{sec:data_description}.
+Then, in Section~\ref{sec:analysis_plan}, we outline the planned analysis, carefully describing the exposure definitions, matching methodology, and our tree-based testing-in-order procedure.
+We report the composition of our matched sets in Section~\ref{sec:matching_results} and perform a simulation study to determine the power of our planned analysis to detect different effect sizes in Section~\ref{sec:simulation}.
+We conclude with a short discussion in Section~\ref{sec:discussion}.